Administration of Justice - Level II Corrections, Certificate of Achievement

 • Identify common disruptive incidents and write a basic incident report.

-• Understand and analyze the primary functions, procedures and financial value of community corrections, to wit: probation and parole.
+• Explain and analyze the primary functions, procedures, and financial value of community corrections as related to probation and parole.

 Certificate of Achievement Requirements